Spring Garden Revival

 Post-Grading Soil Amendment, Seeding & Establishment Protocols

-After grading, soil amendments should be applied based on laboratory testing—lime for pH adjustment, compost for organic matter, and sand for drainage improvement.
-Seedbed preparation and irrigation setup are critical.
-Stabilization must occur within 24–48 hours, using seeding, sodding, or hydroseeding, and slopes should be protected with 2–4 inches of mulch or erosion blankets.
+After grading, soil should be amended based on laboratory testing—adding lime to raise pH, compost for organic matter, and sand for improved drainage.
+Seedbed preparation and irrigation planning are critical for successful establishment.
+Immediate stabilization, such as seeding, sodding, or hydroseeding, should occur within 24–48 hours, with mulching (2–4 inches) or erosion blankets on slopes.
 Germination typically occurs within 7–14 days, with irrigation maintained for 2–4 weeks.
 The first mowing should be at 3–4 inches, cutting to 2.5–3 inches.
-Long-term maintenance includes irrigation, fertilization per soil test, and warranties of 1–2 years are common.
+Long-term maintenance includes irrigation, fertilization per soil test recommendations, and may involve 1–2 year warranties for establishment.

 What Neighborhoods Do We Serve Throughout Norwood, MA?